NVIDIA DRIVE Perception

 - Semantic motion segmentation (SMS) for detection of both static and dynamic objects

-The NVIDIA DRIVE AV Path Perception pipeline consists of interacting algorithmic modules built around core DNN(s), using HD Map and DNN post-processing.
+The NVIDIA DRIVE Perception pipeline for path perception consists of interacting algorithmic modules built around NVIDIA DRIVE Networks DNNs, including DNN post-processing and the ability to consume HD Map input.
 Capabilities include:

 - Camera-based path perception (using PathNet DNN)

-- Path perception signal generation using HD Map data
+- Path perception signal generation using HD Map input data

-- Algorithm modules that enable diversity and redundancy in path perception by combining multiple individual path perception signals (e.g. multiple DNN-based outputs, HD Map-based outputs, egomotion-based outputs) and generating a confidence metric on the combined (ensemble) path-perception output
+- Machine learning algorithms that enable diversity and redundancy in path perception by combining multiple individual path perception signals (e.g. multiple DNN-based outputs, HD Map-based outputs, egomotion-based outputs) and generating a combined (ensemble) path perception output along with a confidence metric

-The NVIDIA DRIVE AV Wait Perception pipeline consists of interacting algorithmic modules built around the core DNN(s) and DNN post-processing.
+The NVIDIA DRIVE Perception pipeline for wait conditions perception consists of interacting algorithmic modules built around NVIDIA DRIVE™ Networks DNNs, including DNN post-processing and the ability to consume HD Map input.
 Capabilities include:

-- Camera-based traffic light perception (using LightNet DNN)
+- Camera-based traffic light state classification (using LightNet DNN)

-- Camera-based traffic sign perception, such as stop, yield, speed limits (using SignNet DNN)
+- Camera-based traffic sign type classification (using SignNet DNN)

 Developing with DRIVE Perception